When Pretty Isn't Useful: Investigating Why Modern Text-to-Image Models Fail as Reliable Training Data Generators: Experiments

 \paragraph{Dataset Generators.} We generate synthetic training datasets using a representative set of open-source T2I diffusion models released between 2022 and 2025.
 Our selection spans multiple generations of model design and scale, allowing us to trace how architectural and training advances affect downstream data utility.
 Specifically, we include Stable Diffusion~V1.5 (2022)~\cite{rombach2022sd15}, Stable Diffusion 2.1 (2023)~\cite{rombach2022sd15}, Stable Diffusion~XL (2023)~\cite{podell2023sdxl}, Stable Diffusion~3.5 (2024)~\cite{stabilityai2024sd35} (large and medium), Sana (2024)~\cite{esser2024scaling}, Flux-Dev (2024)~\cite{blackforestlabs2024flux1dev}, Qwen-Image (2025)~\cite{wu2025qwen}, and Lumina 2.0 (2025)~\cite{qin2025lumina}.
 To evaluate efficiency-oriented variants, we also include distilled counterparts, \ie, SDXL-Turbo (2023)~\cite{podell2023sdxl}, Stable Diffusion~3.5-Large-Turbo (2024)~\cite{esser2024scaling}, and Flux-Schnell (2024)~\cite{blackforestlabs2024flux1dev}.

 \paragraph{Datasets.} Following prior work on synthetic image evaluation~\cite{sariyildiz2023fake,fan2024scaling,singh2024synthetic}, we use image classification on ImageNet-1k as our benchmark task.
-To reduce computational cost during training, following the TinyImageNet protocol~\cite{le2015tiny}, we create a reduced training subset of ImageNet-1k by randomly sampling 200 classes and 500 images per class (100\,000 images in total).
-For testing, we use images from the validation set corresponding to the sampled classes without any additional sampling (IPC=50).
+To reduce computational cost associated with data generation, we create a reduced training subset of ImageNet-1k by randomly sampling 200 classes and 500 images per class (100\,000 images in total).
+For testing, we use images from the ImageNet-1k validation set corresponding to the sampled classes without any additional sampling (IPC=50).

 \paragraph{T2I Generation.} We use a low classifier-free guidance scale of 2.0 and 50 denoising steps to balance fidelity and diversity~\cite{sariyildiz2023fake,hammoud2024synthclip}.
 For distilled ``turbo'' models, we use four denoising steps.
 All models except SDXL, which requires generation at $1024 \times 1024$ pixels, produce $512 \times 512$ pixel images.
 All images are then down-sampled to $256 \times 256$.